SpiRITlab/SparkFHE-Addon/resources/keys/README.md

-Encryption and decryption keys will be generated in this folder.
+Encryption and decryption keys supplied by users